 Interviews are tough gigs — for both the interviewer and interviewee.
-As an interviewer, you have around one hour to work out if the interview has the skills and experience you need and will “fit” with your team.
-As the interviewee, you have the same amount of time to find out more about the role — and if you want to work there.
-These ice breakers can be used for both parties.
+As the interviewer, you have around one hour to work out whether the candidate has the skills and experience you need and will “fit” with your team.
+As the interviewee, you have the same amount of time to find out more about the role — and whether you want to take it.
+These icebreakers can be used by both parties.

 6. What are the leadership qualities you most admire?
 Why?

 7. What learning have you undertaken recently?
-What learning opportunities are available in the role?
+What learning opportunities does this role offer?

 8. If money were no object, what would you do with your time?